Upon the conclusion of CWL Champs 2019, we now know what to expect for next season.

 The dust has settled on another spectacular CWL season with eUnited being crowned World Champions.
 This marked the end of the CWL chapter of COD esports.
 Moving forward, it’s well known that Call of Duty esports is transitioning into a franchised format much like the Overwatch League for next year.

-In an official Call of Duty esports Reddit post yesterday, they detailed all the Call of Duty league 2020 information you could need.
-With Activision-Blizzard also announcing two more cities for the league yesterday, and Call of Duty Modern Warfare's release getting closer and closer, it’s an exciting time to be a COD esports fan.
+In an official Call of Duty esports Reddit post, they detailed all the Call of Duty League 2020 information you could need.
+With Activision-Blizzard and the CDL teams announcing updates left and right, and Call of Duty: Modern Warfare's release on October 25th, it’s an exciting time to be a COD esports fan.

 Pro Team Construction

 Going into the 2020 CDL season, this is the first year we’re going to have an "official" feel on how Call of Duty esports is run.
 Noted in the Reddit post, Activision-Blizzard wants too "foster competitive balance within the league," as well as "to provide players with the opportunity to compete regularly during the season and to promote player development at all levels of competitive Call of Duty".

 Some key notes that the Reddit post detailed included: